dsc-courses/dsc80-2022-sp/project3.md

 - Understand the data in ways relevant to your question using univariate and bivariate analysis of the data as well as aggregations.

 ### Assessment of Missingness
-- Assess the missingness per the requirements in `project03.ipynb`
+- Find at least one column for which missingness is dependent and one for which missingness is not dependent.

-### Hypothesis Test / Permutation Test
+### Hypothesis Test
-Find a hypothesis test or permutation test to perform.
-You can use the questions at the top of the notebook for inspiration.
+Find a hypothesis test to perform.
+You can use the sample questions for inspiration.

 ---

-## Power Outages
+## Power Outages 🔋
-This project uses major power outage data in the continental U.S. from January 2000 to July 2016.
-Here, a major power  outage is defined as a power outage that impacted at least 50,000 customers or caused an unplanned firm load loss of atleast 300MW.
-Interesting questions to consider include:
+This dataset has major power outage data in the continental U.S. from January 2000 to July 2016.
+### Sample Questions
 - Where and when do major power outages tend to occur?
 - What are the characteristics of major power outages with higher severity?
 Variables to consider include location, time, climate, land-use characteristics, electricity consumption patterns, economic characteristics, etc. What risk factors may an energy company want to look into when predicting the location and severity of its next major power outage?
 - What characteristics are associated with each category of cause?